femarques/curriculum/en-US/README.md

 Hi!
 My name is Felipe Marques da Silva, I'm 29 years old, and I live with my girlfriend and our two cats in São Paulo/SP.
 Although I graduated as an Electrical Engineer, I've been working as a Software Developer and in related fields since I graduated.
 Most of my knowledge in Software Engineering was acquired through self-teaching, and I've also learned a lot from each of the professional experiences I've had.
-I listen to, write, and read English very well, and I have a little difficulty speaking it.
+I can listen to, write and read English at an advanced level, and I speak it at an intermediate level.

 I have experience in designing resilient and scalable software architectures, and in producing simple, testable, and maintainable code in Python.
 I have solid skills in technical leadership, object-oriented programming, SOLID principles,